W E L C O M E

 For VoIP, you will be listening through your computer or mobile device speakers.
 Remember to unmute and adjust your computer or mobile device speaker volume accordingly.
 If you experience technical issues with VoIP, please use the separate phone conferencing service.

-For phone conferencing service, simply dial the conference line provided in the conference reminder email and enter the participant code when prompted.
+For phone conferencing service, simply dial the conference line provided in the virtual room.

 While not always necessary, some tips for maximizing the conference connection performance include the following: